Degree Fulfillment

 The Major

 All undergraduate GS students must fulfill the requirements for a major to qualify for a bachelor's degree from Columbia.
 The purpose of a major is to provide students with an opportunity to delve deeply into the study of a particular subject, developing expertise and critical thinking through sustained and advanced work.
 Students may declare their respective majors as early as their first semester at GS provided they have completed at least 45 points toward the degree, with at least 12 points in progress at Columbia.
 Majors are noted on the Columbia transcript.
-The declaration of a concentration does not fulfill this requirement.
+The declaration of a minor, concentration, or special program does not fulfill this requirement.

-Policies Governing Majors and Concentrations
+Policies Governing Majors and Other Programs of Study

 Students are encouraged to consider various fields of study and to become familiar with the requirements for a particular major before filing a major declaration.
 In most cases, students should begin coursework in the discipline before declaring the major.
 Faculty members are excellent resources for discussing possible majors.
-Students may review departmental websites for detailed information on major requirements and courses.
+The Director of Undergraduate Studies (DUS) is not only an expert in their field, but also in the programmatic requirements of a particular program of study.
+They advise students who are considering declaring a program of study in their department, who have declared their program of study in their department, or who are taking courses in their program.
+Students might seek advice on some of the following questions:

-All departments offer relevant programming and events for prospective majors during the academic year.
-Students should plan to attend departmental open houses to obtain more information about various majors from faculty and students in the major departments.
-Such open houses are usually held in the spring term and are publicized through the GS Weekly newsletter.
-Many departments also have informational handouts for potential majors in their departmental offices.
+Academic programs offer relevant programming and events for prospective majors during the academic year.
+Students should plan to attend open houses to obtain more information about various majors from faculty and students in the programs of study.
+Such open houses are usually held in the spring term but often in the fall as well and are publicized through the GS Weekly newsletter and the Departmental Open Houses page.
+Students may also sign up for departmental/center/institute newsletters and listservs, which often provide information on upcoming events, updates on the curriculum, and opportunities to conduct research.

 Students are expected to meet the requirements for the major as outlined at the time the major is declared.
 Students who do not complete the major requirements within five years of declaring may be expected to comply with any new requirements that have been subsequently established.